inet-framework/inet/showcases/emulation/voip/doc/index.rst

 The VoIP Configuration
 ~~~~~~~~~~~~~~~~~~~~~~

+To generate the realistic VoIP traffic, we'll use the :ned:`VoipStreamSender` and
+:ned:`VoipStreamReceiver` modules.

+- The :ned:`VoipStreamSender` module transmits the contents of an audio file
+  as VoIP traffic.
+The module resamples the audio, encodes it with a codec,
+  chops it into packets and sends the packets via UDP.
+By default, it creates
+  packets containing 20 ms of audio, and sends a packet every 20 ms.
+  The codec, the sample rate, the time length of the audio packets, and other
+  settings can be specified by parameters.

+- The :ned:`VoipStreamReceiver` module can receive this data stream, decode it
+  and save it as an audio file.
+The module numbers the incoming packets, and discards
+  out-of-order ones.
+There is a playout delay (specified by parameter; by default 20 ms)
+  simulating a de-jitter buffer.

 The :ned:`VoipStreamSender` and :ned:`VoipStreamReceiver` modules are configured
 just like they would be in a fully simulated scenario, no special configuration